top of page

 What happens if there is inclement weather and I have a lesson scheduled?

-If the Executive Director decides to call an Inclement Weather Day (due to snow, extreme cold, hail, etc.), the Instructors will attempt to contact you via phone and/or email, but remember all updates will be posted on our social media accounts.
+If the Executive Director decides to call an Inclement Weather Day (due to snow, extreme cold, flash flooding, etc.), the Instructors will attempt to contact you via phone and/or email, but remember all updates will be posted on our social media accounts.
 We highly encourage you to follow one of our socials, just to make sure you are always 'in the know'!

 7